w3c-ccg/vc-ed/plugfest-2-2022/index.md

 **What are the technical requirements for credential issuing platforms?**

-* Issue: Verifiable credential (OBv3) to at least two different wallets (using VC-API/CHAPI, OpenID Connect, and/or DID-Comm Presentation Exchange)
+* Issue: Verifiable credential (OBv3) to at least two different wallets (using [Verifiable Credentials HTTP API v0.3 - VC-API](https://w3c-ccg.github.io/vc-api/), [OpenID for Verifiable Credential Issuance](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html, [WACI-DIDComm Interop Profile](https://identity.foundation/waci-didcomm/))
 * Optional Display: badge image, issuer name, issuer logo, achievement name, achievement description, achievement criteria, & other Open Badges v3 terms

 **Can we participate if we have not yet decided which protocol to implement?**